dorukeray/dorukeray/README.md

 ## about me
 you can read about me on [my website](https://doruk.dorkodu.com), no need for duplication 😉

-but here is a simplified one:
+anyway, here is a simplified one:

 - **founder and chief @ [dorkodu](https://github.com/dorkodu)**
 - self-taught software engineer